zackkrida/.com/content/openverse.md

   alt: 'Openverse loader by Francisco Vera and Ballio Chan'
 ---

 Openverse is a search engine for openly-licensed media.
-This includes over 500 million Creative Commons licensed images and is being expanded to support audio and video.
+This includes over 700 million Creative Commons licensed images and audio files.
 Openverse is part of WordPress: the global, open-source project powering over 43% of the web.

 I lead a team of developers and designers at Automattic whose job is to support the project through full-time contributions, as part of the [Five for the Future](https://wordpress.org/five-for-the-future/) initiative.